 Active Time: Takes 3-6 minutes in a microwave.
 A little longer on the stove top.
-Resting Time: 30-40 minutes to cool ot all microway
+Resting Time: 30-40 minutes to cool

 - Not all microwaves are equal.
 High power for a new machine may require much less time.

 - A small batch of oatmeal (1-2 loaves) will take less time to cook than a larger batch.